-Once inside the Showground demonstrations, exhibitions and entertainment are free for all to enjoy.
+Once inside the showground, many workshops, demonstrations, and exhibitions, as well as the entertainment offerings, are included in your entry price.
 You will need to pay for fairground rides and certain attractions.
-In addition, you can purchase food and drink from the Food Courts and Street Food areas to eat at the Show.
+In addition, you can purchase food and drink from our street food market to eat at the show.

-Yes, there is ample parking at the Showground which is free of charge.
-There is a Blue Badge Holder area close to Blue and Green Gates – just follow the signs or ask one of the parking attendants.
+Yes, there is parking at the showground which is free of charge.
+There is a Blue Badge holder area close to the showground – just follow the signs or ask one of the parking attendants.
 Parking can be on grass and the ground is uneven – please take care.

 Please check the weather forecast before the day and dress appropriately.
 The South of England Show is a predominantly outdoor event and includes large grassy areas.
 In the event of rain, wellies or suitable shoes are advisable.
 If it’s warm and sunny, please ensure you drink plenty of water and use sun block.

-The South of England Show is run and managed by the South of England Agricultural Society, a registered charity that funds and support agricultural education and countryside.
-All revenues help support the running of the South of England Show and fund the Society’s charitable projects.
+The South of England Show is run and managed by the South of England Agricultural Society, a registered charity which exists to promote agriculture and allied industries and to advance education in agriculture, animal husbandry, horticulture and forestry.